FHLB and Other Borrowings

 Long-term borrowings from the FHLB outstanding for the periods presented are as follows:

-PPPLF: In conjunction with the PPP, the Company is also currently participating in the Federal Reserve's PPPLF which, through December 31, 2020, extended loans to banks that are loaning money to small businesses under the PPP.
-The amount outstanding at December 31, 2020, was $149.8 million and is non-recourse and secured by the amount of the PPP loans still outstanding.
-The maturity date of a borrowing under the PPPLF is equal the maturity date of the PPP loan pledged to secure the borrowing and would be accelerated (i) if the underlying PPP loan goes into default and is sold to the SBA to realize on the SBA guarantee or (ii) to the extent that any loan forgiveness reimbursement is received from the SBA.
+Paycheck Protection Program Liquidity Facility (“PPPLF”): In conjunction with the PPP, we are also currently participating in the Federal Reserve's Paycheck Protection Program Liquidity Facility (“PPPLF”) which, through September 30, 2020, extended loans to banks that are loaning money to small businesses under the PPP.
+The amount outstanding at September 30, 2020, was $173.7 million and is non-recourse and secured by the amount of the PPP loans we originated.
+The maturity date of a borrowing under the PPP Facility is equal the maturity date of the PPP loan pledged to secure the borrowing and would be accelerated (i) if the underlying PPP loan goes into default and is sold to the SBA to realize on the SBA guarantee or (ii) to the extent that any loan forgiveness reimbursement is received from the SBA.
 Borrowings under the PPPLF are included in long-term liabilities on the Company’s consolidated balance sheet and bear interest at a rate of 0.35%.

-Secured borrowings : Due to the rights retained on certain loan participations sold, the Company is deemed to have retained effective control over these loans under ASC Topic 860, “Transfers and Servicing”, and therefore these participations sold must be accounted for as a secured borrowing.
-At December 31, 2020, total secured borrowings were $4.0 million representing an increase in loans held for investment and matching increase in long-term borrowings.
+Secured borrowings : Due to the rights retained on certain loan participations sold, the Company is deemed to have retained effective control over these loans under Financial Accounting Standards Board (“FASB”)’s Accounting Standards Codification (“ASC”) Topic 860, “Transfers and Servicing”, and therefore these participations sold must be accounted for as a secured borrowing.
+At September 30, 2020, total secured borrowings were $4.0 million representing an increase in loans held for investment and matching increase in long-term borrowings.
 At December 31, 2019, total secured borrowings were $14.7 million representing an increase in loans held for investment and matching increase in long-term borrowings.
-The aggregate amount of maturities for secured borrowings for each of the five years following the latest balance sheet date totalled $0, $0, $0, $0 and $2.2 million, respectively.
+None of the secured borrowings mature in the next five years following the latest balance sheet date.

 The entire disclosure of advances made and reported by Federal Home Loan Bank (FHLBank).